 Earning a Master’s Degree in Data Science in Oregon

-To earn a Master of Science in Data Science, prospective students in Oregon can select from respected online programs that are available throughout the country.
-These programs offer a great deal of flexibility for working professionals, since options for study range from 12-month accelerated programs to 32-month part-time programs.
+To earn a Master of Science in Data Science, prospective students in Oregon can select from respected online programs that are available throughout the country, or some of the excellent on-site degrees that state schools have put together.
+The online programs offer a great deal of flexibility for working professionals, since options for study range from 12-month accelerated programs to 32-month part-time programs.
 Standard full-time online master’s programs generally take 18 months to complete.